Natural Colours

 EU Commission Implementing Regulation 2025/2575 Withdraws Certain Feed Additives From The Market

-The EU has adopted Regulation 2025/2575, withdrawing authorisations for numerous legacy feed additives—including botanical extracts, enzymes, and flavourings—with market exit deadlines starting in January 2027.
-Operators must audit formulations for affected substances like malic acid and specific essential oils to ensure compliance and manage inventory before staggered use-up periods expire.
+The European Union has adopted Regulation 2025/2575 withdrawing authorisations for various legacy feed additives including botanical extracts and enzymes with market exit deadlines starting in January 2027.
+Businesses must audit formulations for affected substances such as malic acid and essential oils to manage inventory and ensure compliance before staggered use-up periods expire.

 eur-lex.europa.euEuropean UnionEuropean UnionEuropean Economic AreaEuropean Economic Area